AdobeDocs/experience-manager-65.en/help/forms/developing/programmatically-endpoints.md

 **Specify configuration values**

-You must specify configuration values for a Watched Folder endpoint when programmatically adding a Watched Folder endpoint to a service.
+Specify configuration values for a Watched Folder endpoint when programmatically adding a Watched Folder endpoint to a service.
 These configuration values are specified by an administrator if a Watched Folder endpoint is added by using administration console.

 The following list specifies configuration values that are set when programmatically adding a Watched Folder endpoint to a service: